NatronGitHub/Natron/tools/MacOSX/README.md

 * Download and install MacOSX Snow Leopard 10.6 retail DVD.

-* Install Xcode 3.2.6 for Snow Leopard from developer.apple.com.
+* Install [Xcode 3.2.6 for Snow Leopard](https://guide.macports.org/#installing.xcode.snowleopard).
 Don't forget to also install the UNIX command-line utilities (this is an install option in Xcode 3).

 * Install [MacPorts](https://www.macports.org/install.php)